mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 Following are the templates to getting started with LLMs.

-0. `interview_quesitons.md`: This file helps extract more information out to fill gaps in your context prompts.
+- **Interview file**: `interview_quesitons.md`: This file helps extract more information out to fill gaps in your context prompts.
 Store this in your `project` folder and have the model ask these questions before creating any ouput.

 ```markdown
 - **Stakeholders**: Who is involved, and what are their individual preferences?